Why Would I Use BGP and not OSPF between Servers and the Network?

 While we were preparing for the Cumulus Networks’ Routing on Hosts webinar Dinesh Dutt sent me a message along these lines:

 You categorically reject the use of OSPF, but we have a couple of customers using it quite happily.
-I'm sure you have good reasons and the reasons you list [in the presentation] are ones I agree with.
-OTOH, why not use totally stubby areas with the hosts being in such an area?
+I’m sure you have good reasons, and the reasons you list [in the presentation] are ones I agree with.
+OTOH, why not use totally stubby areas with hosts in such an area?

 How about:

 One host going crazy would impact at least all other hosts in the same area.
-Definitely not as bad as running servers in backbone area but still.
-Maybe it’s not so relevant if you’re running the same version of FRR on both ends.
+It’s not as bad as running servers in the backbone area, but still.
+Maybe it’s irrelevant if you’re running the same version of FRR on both ends (on the Top-of-Rack switch and the server).

 Because you couldn’t filter the prefixes announced by the host?
-Well, you could control the summarization of prefixes from totally stubby area into backbone area (in theory, not sure many vendors actually implemented that), but within the area you’d still trust everyone.
-That might not be a problem if you control all the hosts, but would be a huge deal if you don’t… and it would be a nirvana for any intruder trying to move laterally.
+Well, you could control the summarization of prefixes from the totally stubby area into the backbone area (at least in theory; I’m not sure how many data center switch vendors implemented that).
+However, within the area, you’d still trust everyone.
+That might not be a problem if you control all the hosts, but it would be a huge deal if you don’t… and it would be a nirvana for any intruder trying to move laterally.

 Because you can’t implement routing policies (like no transit) in OSPF?
 I’ve seen designs where an IBM mainframe was a single link failure away from becoming a transit router.